claudia-nikel/personal_website/content/home/experience.md

   location = "Victoria, BC"
   date_start = "2016-09-01"
   date_end = "2016-12-31"
+  description = """
+  Responsibilities include:
-  description = """Generated spreadsheets about fluid leaks in buses by cleaning, and organizing years’ worth of data in order to pinpoint the problem areas, saving the environmental departments time sorting through data.
-Wrote and illustrated a technical fluid leak analysis report with summarized data visualizations which identified key problem areas for the department and helped reduce expenses on environmental cleanups"""
+  * Generated spreadsheets about fluid leaks in buses by cleaning, and organizing years’ worth of data in order to pinpoint the problem areas, saving the environmental departments time sorting through data
+  * Wrote and illustrated a technical fluid leak analysis report with summarized data visualizations which identified key problem areas for the department and helped reduce expenses on environmental cleanups
+  """

 +++